What are the responsibilities and job description for the Facility Project Compliance Member position at American Conservation Experience - EPIC?

 - Input project details into the NPS Planning, Environment, and Public Comment (PEPC) Program, including maps, drawings, and supporting documents.

-- Evaluate planned facilities and ensure they are accurately added to the Facility Management Software System (FMSS).
+- Ensure planned facilities are accurately added to the Facility Management Software System (FMSS).